 Alimony Lawyer in Orlando

 Facing divorce when you are not the primary income earner can be a frightening prospect.
-The alimony attorneys at the O’Mara Law Group serving Orlando, Lakeland, and surrounding areas can anticipate your needs during this time and ensure your alimony award affords you financial stability after the divorce.
+An experienced Orlando alimony attorney from the O’Mara Law Group can anticipate your needs during this time and ensure your alimony award affords you financial stability after the divorce.

 The state of Florida recognizes that divorcing spouses are entitled to a fair and equitable distribution of the income and assets they jointly gained during the marriage.
 Alimony is one method the court uses to accomplish this.